Bort-Millipede/WLT3Serial/README.md

 			TLSv1.1
 			TLSv1
 			SSLv3
-			SSLv2
-			(Note: "SSLv2" protocol option only performs initial handshake with SSLv2Hello, then uses SSLv3 for communication: this is a Java limitation)
+			SSLv2 (SSLv2Hello handshake only, then fallback to SSLv3 for communication: this is a Java limitation, not a tool limitation)

 Available Payload Types (WebLogic is usually vulnerable to "CommonsCollectionsX" types):